 This post contains affiliate links.
 Please read our disclosure policy.

-Light, fluffy potato bread scones are my favorite thing to eat in Scotland – and this simple and delicious tattie scone recipe is one I make in my house once a week.
+Light, fluffy Potato Bread Scones are my favorite thing to eat in Scotland – and this simple and delicious Tattie Scone Recipe is one I make in my house once a week.
 We love how simple this potato skillet bread is to make – and love serving it with tons of butter and sweet or savory toppings (its divine with butter and jam, and hearty with eggs, butter, and chives.)

-Tattie scones are the Scottish name for potato bread – you can buy them in the grocery stores pre-made (heat in a skillet to serve), and they are always our favorite thing to eat for breakfast.
+Tattie Scones are the Scottish name for potato bread – you can buy them in the grocery stores pre-made (heat in a skillet to serve), and they are always our favorite thing to eat for breakfast.

 This recipe is super simple to get fluffy, light, and delicious tattie scones at home – right from your own skillet.